OO00OO00/Linear-SVM-with-PyCUDA/README.txt

 2) In %PYTHON%\Lib\site-packages\skcuda, you may need to manually set the location of the relevant cublas.dll file.
 For me, this DLL file is in:
 	%PYTHON%\DLL

+DISCLAIMER: For anyone that wants to use this code, be aware that it's limited to the following:
+i) Subsetted models in one-vs-one fitting cannot be larger than 1024 records (i.e., to fit on a GPU block) ii) A small number of response categories, because of an unknown memory issue.
+In other words, too many response categories will likely eat up your RAM and crash your python kernel.

+I strongly suspect these issues can be resolved, but have been unable to do so with my limited python/GPU experience.
+If anyone has any recommendations, feel free to post them!